 With the help of some of our dirt crazed mates, we've sat down and compiled the best mountain bike locations and trails in NSW.

 Situated around two hours away from Sydney lies the World Heritage listed Blue Mountains.
 Peppered with some of Australia's most exhilarating and scenic mountain bike trails, the Blue Mountain region features a host of trails suited to all ability levels from beginner through to advanced.

-For beginners, or riders wanting an easy pedal amongst stunning scenery, the Faulconbridge Point ride is one of many popular Blue Mountains ridge top rides in the region.
+For beginners, or riders wanting an easy pedal amongst stunning scenery, the Faulconbridge Point ride is one of many Blue Mountains' popular ridge top rides in the region.
 Following a narrow fire road, the trail clocks in at an easy 7km.
 Riders should allow an hour each way to account for time spent taking in the scenery.

-In Woodford, you’ll find the famous ‘Oaks Fire Trail’.
-A similar distance, yet easier gradients and terrain compared to Anderson’s, the Oaks is an extremely popular day out for beginner and intermediate riders.
+Once in Woodford, you'll find the famous 'Oaks Fire Trail'.
+A similar distance, yet easier gradients and terrain compared to Anderson's, the Oaks is an extremely popular day out for beginner and intermediate riders.

 So whether you want beauty or adrenalin, the Blue Mountains bike tracks are hard to beat and certainly worth adding to your travel itinerary.

 North Sydney Region

 Located just 16km from the Sydney CBD is Manly Dam.
 With an estimated 150,000 users per year, it's not only Sydney's most popular rides, but it's also one of the most used trail networks in the entire country.
 The 10km loop is beginner friendly and consists of a mix of rocky single track, fire road and tarmac.

 For those wanting a little more of a challenge, there several technical sections and route options sure to keep more capable riders satisfied.